borgmatic-collective/borgmatic/docs/reference/configuration/runtime-directory.md

 Regardless of the runtime directory selected, borgmatic stores its files within a `borgmatic` subdirectory of the runtime directory.
-Additionally, in the case of `TMPDIR`, `TEMP`, and the hard-coded `/tmp`, borgmatic creates a randomly named subdirectory in an effort to reduce path collisions and temporary file attacks in shared system temporary directories.
+Additionally, in the case of `TMPDIR`, `TEMP`, and the hard-coded `/tmp`, borgmatic creates a randomly named subdirectory in an effort to reduce path collisions and predictable temporary path attacks in shared temporary directories.

 <span class="minilink minilink-addedin">New in version 2.1.6</span> When
 constructing the runtime directory, borgmatic now creates a subdirectory named